Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

 ### 23. Which is NOT true about a read-only variable?
  - At runtime, its value is evaluated.
  - It can be either static or an instance member.
- - It can be initialized at declaration only.
+ - It can be initialized at declaration only. <= Correct
  - It can be initialized in either the constructor or the declaration.